 COVID-19 (Coronavirus) status

-Note - we're reducing the frequency of the updates to this page now that things are settling down.
-We will update this page when a new development occurs.
+Note: We will update this page when a new development occurs.

 Julia Parker, LPC, has gathered some resources for mental health self-care.
 Situations like the one we're in now can cause all kinds of stress and anxiety in ways that may surprise us.
 It's normal, and it's nothing that we need to feel shame about.
 It doesn't mean someone's faith is weak if stressful times cause stressed reactions.
 Please take advantage of the following resources - not only now, but in the months ahead.
 Stress reactions can occur well over a year after stressful events.